Nick Viall’s Fiancee Worried She Made A ‘Mistake,’ Her Family Allegedly Has ‘Concerns’ Over ‘Bachelor’ Engagement [Report]

 Nick Viall’s fiancee is reportedly worried that she made a “mistake” and her family is having “concerns” about The Bachelor engagement.

 A source described as being close to the show tells In Touch magazine that Nick’s fiancee is having regrets about accepting his proposal.
 She now feels that she made a “mistake” and her family is also worried.
-The Bachelor 2017 winner puts a lot of weight into what her family thinks and it hasn’t exactly been smooth sailing lately.
+The Bachelor 2017 winner puts a lot of weight into what her family thinks, and it hasn’t exactly been smooth sailing lately.

 “Their opinions are important to her.
 Hearing their negative feedback has been really hard.
 At this point, she isn’t sure she can move forward with marrying someone like Nick.”